Tenant Eviction in Hong Kong

 Landlord and tenant relationship in Hong Kong

-The tenancy agreement should include all of the terms for the occupation of the rented space.
+The tenancy agreement in Hong Kong should include all of the terms for the occupation of the rented space.
 This includes the length of tenancy, payment amount and period, initial deposit and the scope of the use (for office purposes, residential or otherwise).

 The termination of a tenancy agreement in Hong Kong takes place upon the expiration of the agreement.
 The parties do not need to send a notice of termination.
 In case of any disagreements or if one of the parties breaks a clause in the agreement, both the tenant and the landlord have the right to terminate the tenancy early, by agreement.

 The tenancy agreement HK may be terminated unilaterally only if the contract contains a break clause.
 One of our lawyers in Hong Kong can help you include this type of clause in the agreement.